emacsway/emacsway/en/how-to-quickly-develop-high-quality-code.rst

                                                                    in full humility"
                                                                    (Dijkstra 1972).

-You are forced to debug and fix bugs.
+You are forced to debug and to fix bugs.
 Introduce `Test-Driven Development`_ (TDD), improve the quality of code
                                                                and the corporate culture of code construction.
                                                                The time of debugging and bug fixing is one of the important measurement parameters.